Azure-Samples/azure-functions-completion-openai-dotnet/README.md

 ### Permissions
 #### Add the following permissions to the Azure OpenAI resource:
-<b>Cognitive Services OpenAI User</b> - Add your account (contoso.microsoft.com) to the OpenAI resource if you did not create the OpenAI resource to test locally and the Azure Function App's Managed Identity when running in Azure.
+<b>Cognitive Services User</b> - Add your account to the OpenAI resource if you did not create the OpenAI resource to test locally and the Azure Function App's Managed Identity when running in Azure.
 If you used `azd provision` this step is already done - your logged in user and your function's managed idenitty already have permissions granted.

 ## Run your app using Visual Studio Code